 These eccentric characters often break the fourth wall, and Anderson (who also penned the film script, alongside Roman Coppola) inserts an extra layer of metalanguage, literally turning the story into a play.
 Stage and backstage action are distinguished through a clever use of colours, regularly alternating between pastel hues and black and white.
 The vintage feel is successfully retained throughout the film, a mean feat for a director with string of quirky and visually accomplished flicks under his belt.
 The immaculate art direction deserves unequivocal praise.
 The animation scenes provide the final touch of fantastical absurdity to Anderson’s most otherworldly incursion to date.
-The spaceship and the very curious alien landing are the biggest highlights.
+The spaceship and the very curious alien landing on Earth are the biggest highlights.

 It isn’t just the sky of Asteroid City that’s populated with shiny celestial bodies.
 The movie has a star-studded ensemble cast: In addition to Schwartzman, Hanks and Johansson, Tilda Swindon, Matt Dillon, Jeff Goldblum, Edward Norton, Willem Dafoe, Margot Robbie, Adrien Brody and even Jarvis Cocker (!!!) make an appearance.
 You are invited to identify each one of these artists: they are often disguised in costumes and make-up that make them barely recognisable.
 That’s probably the most entertaining thing to do throughout this 104-minute film.
 Says a die-hard non-fan of Wes Anderson.

 Asteroid City premiered in the Official Competition of the 76th Cannes Film Festival, when this piece was originally written.
 In cinemas on Friday, June 23rd.